kishoredb/kishoredb-research/diagrams/aegis-architecture.md

 ---

+## Business Impact

+AEGIS accelerates video understanding and navigation through multimodal AI:

+- Around **90 percent faster content discovery**
+- Useful in **compliance training**, **corporate learning**, and **media analytics**
+- Demonstrates practical application of **speech recognition, NLP, embeddings, and semantic search** across real enterprise challenges

+---

-# Closing Summary
+## Summary

-AEGIS demonstrates how modern AI systems can transform raw video into a rich, searchable knowledge layer.
+AEGIS shows how modern AI can turn raw video into a searchable knowledge layer.
-By combining speech recognition, NLP, vector search, and timestamp-linked playback, the platform enables rapid navigation through large video repositories.
+By combining speech recognition, NLP processing, vector search, and timestamp linked playback, the platform enables users to jump directly to relevant moments inside long videos.

-The architecture is intentionally modular—each component (STT, NLP, Index, Search, UI) can evolve independently as models and search technologies improve.
+The architecture is modular.
+Each components like Speech To Text, NLP, Indexing, Search, and the User Interface can evolve independently as models or search technologies improve.
-This design supports both applied industry use cases (training, compliance, support) and research workflows requiring scalable semantic retrieval.
+This design supports applied industry use cases such as training and compliance, as well as research workflows that require scalable semantic retrieval.